utsavll0/calorieApp_server/README.md

   ### Fitness Advisor Bot
   The fitness advisor bot, i.e., FitnessBot uses OpenAI to recommend the user-fitness advices.
-  For further reference, refer to the [FitnessBot] page in the Wiki.
+  For further reference, refer to the [FitnessBot](https://github.com/rishi2019194/calorieApp/wiki/Core-functionality(Backend)#fitnessbot) page in the Wiki.

   ### BMI Tracker Feature
   As part of BMI-Tracker functionality, the user can calculate his/her BMI and corresponding category and even his/her country's avg BMI.